section-engineering-education/engineering-education/content/articles/creating-a-simple-ar-app/index.md

 You can solve this error by using Sceneform SDK v1.16.0.
 Also, you can set up everything manually.

 ### Setting up manually is done as follows:
 1. Download the Sceneform files from [here](https://drive.google.com/file/d/1D4NFEC2TGaILhJfnKC6L0kEtFhim9yfU/view?usp=sharing).
-Extract this files on your app's folder and head to the next step.
+Extract these files into your app's folder and head to the next step.

 2. Go to Gradle and open `gradle.settings` and add the following lines: